rlauer6/doc-converter/README.md

 The server that is used for the document converter is assumed to be an AWS EC2 instance prepared with the `libreoffice-doc-converter.json` stack template.
-A CloudFormation script to create such a stack is included as part of the `doc-converter-client` RPM.
-To use the stack creation stack you'll want to make sure that:
+A *CloudFormation script* (`libreoffice-create-stack') to create such a stack is included as part of the `doc-converter-client` RPM.
+To use the stack creation script you'll want to make sure that:

+* ...you take a look at the defaults defined in the CloudFormation JSON *script* and make the necessary modifications or override them on the *command line when you run the `libreoffice-create-stack` bash script.
+  * Subnet
+  * Keyname
+  * SecurityGroup
+  * Role
-* You have an IAM role configured that will allow your EC2 instance to read & write to an S3 bucket.
-The bucket will be used by your client and the doc-converter server to store documents.
-The policy for an appropriate role might look like this:
+* You have an IAM role configured that will allow your EC2 instance and your client to read & write to an S3 bucket.
+The bucket will be used by your client and the `doc-converter` service to store documents.
+The policy for an appropriate IAM role might look like this:
 ```
  {
      "Version": "2012-10-17",